Chat Interface

 Assistants

-An Assistant allows you to personalize the selected model with settings such as prompt presets and parameter presets, making the model work more in line with your expectations.
+Assistant refers to applying personalized settings to a selected model, such as preset prompts and parameter presets.
+These settings allow the chosen model to perform more in line with your expectations.

-The System Default Assistant provides a general parameter preset (no prompt).
-You can use it directly or find the preset you need on the Agents Page.
+The System Default Assistant comes with a general parameter preset (no prompt).
+You can use it directly or find the preset you need on the Agents page.

 Topics

-An Assistant is the parent set of Topics.
+Assistant is the parent of Topic.
 Multiple topics (i.e., conversations) can be created under a single assistant.
-All Topics share the Assistant's parameter settings and prompt presets, among other model settings.
+All Topics share the assistant's parameter settings and model settings like preset words (prompt).

 New Topic creates a new topic within the current assistant.

 Upload Image or Document requires model support for image uploads.
-Uploading documents will automatically parse them into text to be provided as context to the model.
+Document uploads will automatically be parsed into text and provided to the model as context.

-Web Search requires configuring web search related information in the settings.
-Search results are returned to the large model as context.
-For details, see Web Search Mode.
+Web Search requires configuring web search-related information in the settings.
+Search results are returned to the large language model as context.
+See Web Search for details.

-Knowledge Base enables the knowledge base feature.
-For details, see Knowledge Base Tutorial.
+Knowledge Base enables the knowledge base.
+See Knowledge Base Tutorial for details.

-MCP Server enables the MCP server feature.
-For details, see MCP Usage Tutorial.
+MCP Server enables the MCP server function.
+See MCP Usage Tutorial for details.

-Generate Image is not displayed by default.
-For models that support image generation (e.g., Gemini), it needs to be manually enabled before images can be generated.
+Generate Image is not shown by default.
+For models that support image generation (e.g., Gemini), you need to manually activate it to generate images.

-Due to technical reasons, you must manually enable the button to generate images.
-This button will be removed after this feature is optimized.
+Due to technical reasons, you must manually activate the button to generate images.
+This button will be removed once this feature is optimized.

-Select Model switches to the specified model for subsequent conversations while preserving the context.
+Select Model switches to the specified model for the subsequent conversation, while preserving context.

-Quick Phrases requires pre-setting common phrases in the settings to be called here, allowing direct input and supporting variables.
+Quick Phrase requires pre-setting common phrases in the settings to be called and directly entered here, supporting variables.

 Clear Messages deletes all content under this topic.